sgmanohar/oxford-oath/oxford-oath.md

 # Oxford oath text

-## Motto

-Ostendat ex bona conversatione operationem suam in mansuetudine sapientiae.
-(James 3:13)

-*Show by good conduct that your works come from the humility of wisdom.*

 ## Preamble

-Believing in the sanctity of every human person, and that technology ought to serve us and contribute to the common good;
+Believing in the dignity of every human person, and that technology ought to serve us and contribute to the common good;

 Conscious that our creativity is both a gift and a responsibility, and that the tools we form in turn form us;